m20-sch57/fejudge/README.md

 sudo -u postgres psql
 psql=# alter user postgres with encrypted password 'postgres';
 ```
-If you use another login and password, then specify `POSTGRES_USER` and `POSTGRES_PW` variables at each client.
+If you use another login and password, then specify `POSTGRES_USER` and `POSTGRES_PASSWORD` variables at each client.

 ### Setting up NATS server